Customize Your Project – Plone Deployment

 Configure the OAuth user permissions#

-By default, pas.plugins.authomatic will not assign any role or group to an user authenticated with GitHub, but you can, using an existing user (i.e. admin), assign the OAuthed user to groups and grant permissions.
+By default, pas.plugins.authomatic will not assign any role or group to an user authenticated with GitHub, but you can, using an existing user such as admin, assign the OAuthed user to groups and grant permissions.

 Warning